CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 CANivore API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the constructors for CANivore-compatible CAN devices, there is an optional string parameter to set the device's CAN bus.
 This string can be the CANivore's name or serial number.
+On non-FRC Linux systems, this string can also be a SocketCAN interface.

-.. note:: On the roboRIO, if no CAN bus string is passed into the constructor, or the CAN bus string is empty, the device will use the roboRIO native CAN bus.
+If no CAN bus string is passed into the constructor, or the CAN bus string is empty:

+ - On the roboRIO, the system will use the roboRIO native CAN bus.
+ - On Windows, the system will use the first CANivore found.
+(Requires Phoenix 5.22+)
+ - On non-FRC Linux systems, the system will use SocketCAN interface ``can0``.

-.. note:: If there are multiple CANivores with the same name, the RoboRIO will use the first CANivore found.
+.. note:: If there are multiple CANivores with the same name, the system will use the first CANivore found.

 .. note:: You can explicitly specify that a device should use the roboRIO native CAN bus by passing down "rio" or "roborio".